 Stuart Garland : Training and Programmes Manager

-Stuart manages the National Volunteer Management & Leadership Training Programme and delivers bespoke training to national organisations.
-He also manages volunteer programmes at a broad range of festivals and events.
-Stuart has worked in a wide range of roles in the voluntary and community sector since 1993.
-He has direct extensive volunteer management experience with managing volunteer teams.
-Stuart was a National Accreditor for European Voluntary Service (EVS) for seven years and has played a key role in development of volunteer management standards in EVS.
-Stuart was part of the volunteer management team for a number of large scale events in Ireland, Northern Ireland and the UK.
+Stuart joined Volunteer Ireland in July 2014 and manages the National Volunteer Management & Leadership Training Programme and delivers bespoke training to national organisations.
+He is working on developing accredited volunteer management & leadership training with NUI Galway and Volunteer Now.
+He leads, develops and manages event volunteering programmes.
+Stuart has 26 years experience of working in the voluntary and community sector.
+He has direct extensive volunteer management experience with managing volunteer teams and worked as a Volunteer Manager for a national homeless charity.
+Stuart was a National Accreditor for European Voluntary Service (EVS).
+Stuart is a lead trainer in the use of Volunteer Impact Assessment which has helped organisations develop strategies for volunteer engagement.
+He is an Assessor and Advisor for the Investing in Volunteers Quality Standard.
 He holds qualifications in Event Management, Human Resource Management, First Line Management as well as a Certificate in Teaching & Learning.

 Emma Hopper : Operations and Development Manager